3ZsForInsomnia/revman.nvim/README.md

 - For PR-specific commands, if no PR ID/number is given, you will be prompted to select one.
 - For status selection, a dropdown will appear.
-- Notes are edited in a buffer and saved with the configured keybinding.

 ---